isomerpages/govtech-stp/_vtl-air/Vaccinated Travel Lane (Air) Overview.md

 	<li style="line-height:1.35;"><a href="#FAQ">Frequently Asked Questions</a></li>
 </ol>

-<p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Travellers intending to <b>leave</b> Singapore to a VTL (Air) country/region, must check with the authorities of their desired destination on the prevailing entry requirements of the destination, and to exercise care and caution, especially when travelling with children.
+<p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Travellers intending to <b>leave</b> Singapore to a VTL (Air) country/region, must check with the authorities of their desired destination on the prevailing entry requirements of the destination.
 For all departure-related advisories, please visit the <a target="_blank" href="/departing/overview">"Departing from Singapore"</a> page .</p>

 <div id="countries"></div>